1j01/card-game-generator/README.md

   (just have `tokens` and `tiles`)

 * Compile CoffeeScript / just use JS

-* Make cross-platform (should just need to know what the Tabletop Simulator directory is on platforms other than Windows)

 * Handle a single array of cards with a default set name (like "Cards")